Carlvinchi/labitron/Readme.md

 I used open sourced AI models via ollama, so if you want to run this project you must have ollama running locally or via docker.

+The app gives you the option to choose a model from the list of models you have installed using ollama

 Langchain was used to handle conversations and memory

 Streamlit was used to develop chatGPT like UI